elizerdim/book-library/README.md

 Users should be able to:

 - View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- Add new books to the library and remove existing ones

 ### Screenshot